Via Dolorosa, the path covered with tears

 The church is located a few steps from Muristan Square in the Christian quarter.

-It was built under the rule of Roman emperor Constantine the Great in 335, on the former place of the temple of goddess Aphrodite.
-Actually, his mother St Helena uncovered the place of Jesus’s crucifixion and restored a few important Christian sites.
-Among them are the Church of the Nativity in Bethlehem, the Church of Eleona on the Mount of Olives, and also Saint Catherine’s Monastery in Sinai, Egypt.
+It was built under the rule of Roman emperor Constantine the Great in 335, on the former place of the temple of the goddess Aphrodite.
+Actually, his mother, St Helena, uncovered the place of Jesus’s crucifixion and restored a few important Christian sites.
+Among them are the Church of the Nativity in Bethlehem, the Church of Eleona on the Mount of Olives, and Saint Catherine’s Monastery in Sinai, Egypt, as well.

 Inside the Church of the Holy Sepulchre